baconpaul/sapphire-plugins/README.md

 # Sapphire

-A second try, using clap-first tech, and bringing the Sapphire dsp to your daw
+CLAP-first tech, bringing the Sapphire DSP to your DAW.

 To build